Avoid tender scams

 The procurement system

-The Western Cape Government gives businesses the opportunity to supply goods and services to its different departments through tendering.
-In order to be eligible to tender to provide goods and services, suppliers must be registered on the Western Cape Supplier Database (WCSD) and the National Treasury’s Central Supplier Database (CSD).
-To be registered, they must meet all current legislative requirements (e.g. have a valid tax clearance certificate and be in good standing with the South African Revenue Services - SARS).
+The Western Cape Government allows businesses to supply goods and services to its different departments through tendering.
+To be eligible to tender to provide goods and services, suppliers must be registered on the Western Cape Supplier Database (WCSD) and the National Treasury’s Central Supplier Database (CSD).
+To be registered, you must meet all current legislative requirements (e.g. have a valid tax clearance certificate and be in good standing with the South African Revenue Services - SARS).

 The scope of tender ranges from the procurement of small goods and services to major contracts worth millions of rands like the building and maintenance of roads, hospitals and schools.
 Tenders include requirements related to black economic empowerment (BEE).

 The tender process is managed through the Supply Chain Management (SCM) system of the department.
-SCM is highly regulated to minimise the risk of fraud, and to meet objectives which include value for money, open and effective competition, equitability, accountability, fair dealing, transparency and an ethical approach.
+SCM is highly regulated to minimise the risk of fraud and to meet objectives which include value for money, open and effective competition, equitability, accountability, fair dealing, transparency and an ethical approach.
 Relevant legislation, regulations, policies, guidelines and instructions can be found on the tenders website.
-In addition, infrastructure-related policies and guidelines can be found on the CIDB website.
+Ifrastructure-related policies and guidelines can also be found on the CIDB website.

 National Treasury’s CSD has launched the Government Order Scam campaign to combat fraudulent requests for quotes (RFQs).
 Such fraudulent requests have resulted in innocent companies losing money.
 We work hard at preventing and fighting fraud, but criminal activity is always a risk.